KRM3110/PatchProof/patchproof/README.md

 Self-hosted multi-agent system that fixes Java security vulnerabilities and *proves* each fix by running the real exploit + regression suite.

-See `CLAUDE.md` (repo root) for the architecture, build order, and conventions.
 See `RUNBOOK.md` for the canonical step-by-step run order on the AMD MI300X box — this README only covers per-step quick starts.